Homemade Philly Soft Pretzels with Cheese

 • Take the dough and place it on a clean surface, then proceed to knead it for 5 minutes.

 • Return the dough to the bowl, cover it with a fresh kitchen towel, and keep it in a warm area of your kitchen.
-Let the dough rise until it has doubled in size, which should take approximately 15-20 minutes.
+Let the dough rise until it has doubled in size, which should take about 15-20 minutes.

 • Heat 4 cups of water until it boils, then add baking soda and stir until dissolved.
 Take it off the heat and let it cool down to a slightly warm temperature.

-• To make pretzels, first roll each dough segment into ropes that are 1″ thick.
+• To make pretzels, first roll each dough segment into ropes that are 1" thick.
 Then, form each rope into a U-shape and twist both ends twice at the top.
 After that, flip the twisted edges to the bottom of the U-shape and press the dough together firmly to hold it in place.

 • Dip the shaped pretzels in warm baking soda water for 2 minutes, and then transfer them to a baking sheet that has been lined.